 Parenting a middle schooler doesn’t exactly come with a manual.
 Every kid is different, and so is every parent.
 Talking about sensitive topics and keeping an open dialogue with your middle schooler is different in every family.
 We asked parents of middle schoolers what strategies they used to get the conversation started and maintain it.

 3 Keys to Communicating with Middle School Students:

 1. Careful listening

 Parenting a middle schooler is tricky, especially when it comes to communication.
 Some kids just aren’t big talkers, and when they do talk, they are quickly done discussing any given topic.
 When parents try to bring up a scary news story, for example, the tween has already moved on to thinking about other things.
 One Maryland family says that if their reserved 11-year-old son initiates a topic, like mentioning an invitation to a party or pointing out something he likes, then they know that’s a big deal to him and they should take note.
-“For us,” mom says, “it is less about trying to talk to him and more about really listening to what he says.”
+“For us,” this mom says, “it is less about trying to talk to him and more about really listening to what he says.”

 2. Ongoing conversation

 For another family in upstate New York, the key is keeping a low-key, long-term dialogue open, especially about potentially sensitive topics.
 An initial conversation about, say, puberty, may result in awkwardness, but giving the space to always come back and continue the conversation later works for this family.
 “She usually doesn’t come to me out of the blue, but if I ask her a question, I’m sure to leave it open that she can come back to me, and she often does.
 I’m glad she feels comfortable doing that,” says mom.

 3. No judgments